-First and foremost, you need to have a clear idea of what exactly you need your job management software to do.
-This means evaluating your business processes and listing the challenges you and your technicians face on a day-to-day basis.
+First and foremost, you need to have a clear idea of what you need your job management software to do.
+This means evaluating your business processes and listing the challenges you and your technicians face daily.

 For instance, you may have poor employee timetabling and job scheduling, in which case you’ll need an app with a project management component.
-If things like payroll, quoting, and invoicing are difficult to manage and make visible, then you’ll need a system with solid financial management features.
+If things like payroll, quoting, and invoicing are challenging to manage and make visible, you’ll need a system with solid financial management features.

-In this stage, it’s important to discuss your company’s pain points with all employees so you can reach a consensus about which job management software features would be most beneficial.
+In this stage, it’s important to discuss your company’s pain points with all employees to reach a consensus about which job management software features would be most beneficial.
 Their feedback will give your software selection process some direction.

 Get the essentials